AP Studio Art: Drawing

 - Your portfolio will be evaluated by a minimum of three and a maximum of seven artist-educators.
 Each of the three sections is reviewed independently based on criteria for that section, and each carries equal weight.

-- You must follow the detailed specifications listed in the current Course Description and the Studio Art poster.
+- You must follow the detailed specifications listed in the current Course Description and the Studio Art brochure.
 If the guidelines are not followed, your grade report will carry a message saying that your grade is based on an incomplete or otherwise irregular portfolio.

 Links to More AP Pages